MicahElliott/captain/README.md

 # Captain

-_Captain_ is a simple and convenient opt-in approach to client-side **git-hook management**, with just a single, tiny, dependency-free shell script to download, and likely nothing to install.
-Suited for a sharing across a team, extensible for individuals.
+> _Captain_ is a simple, convenient, transparent opt-in approach to client- and
+> CI-side **git-hook management**, with just a single, tiny, dependency-free
+> shell script to download, and likely nothing to install.
+Suited for a sharing
+> across a team, extensible for individuals.
 Supports all types of git hooks!
-Works with Linux, MacOS, BSDs, probably WSL.
-Language-agnositic — no npm, ruby, yaml or anything to wrestle with.
+> Works with Linux, MacOS, BSDs, probably WSL.
+Language-agnositic — no npm,
+> ruby, yaml or anything to wrestle with.

 ```text
 ⠀⠀⠀⠀⠀⠀⠀⠀⣀⣤⣤⣤⣤⣀⡀⠀⠀⠀⠀⠀⠀⠀